eucortes04/python-api-challenge/README.md

 # python-api-challenge

-<span style = "color:red">IMPORTANT NOTE: Please be aware that to run ipynb files properly proper API keys must be added to each folders respective config.py file</span>
+-!IMPORTANT NOTE: Please be aware that to run ipynb files properly proper API keys must be added to each folders respective config.py file!-

 ## Part I - WeatherPy